HaxeFoundation/HaxeManual/content/13-debugging.md

 <!--label:debugging-type-function-->
 ### Tracing Types

-`$type` is a **compile-time** mechanism being called like a function, with a single argument.
+`$type` is a **compile-time** mechanism that is called similarly to a function with a single argument.
 The compiler evaluates the argument expression and then outputs the type of that expression.

 This is useful to evaluate if an expression has a certain type, mostly when dealing with [Type inference](type-system-type-inference), which leaves the definition of the type up to the compiler.